FierceBlizzard/Weather/README.md

 # Weather
-creating a pokemon weather website for fun
+creating a pokemon weather website for fun woo